opnsense/docs/source/manual/monit.rst

     From: sender@example.com
     Reply-To: support@example.com
-    Subject: A problem for you to solve
+    Subject: $SERVICE at $HOST failed

 ^^^^^^^^^^^^^^^^
 Service Settings
 ^^^^^^^^^^^^^^^^

-This lists the alerts that are set.
-There are some alerts precreated, but you add as many as you like.
+This lists the services that are set.
+There are some services precreated, but you add as many as you like.
 Click the Edit icon of a pre-existing entry or the Add icon (a plus sign in the lower right corner) to see the options listed below.

 +-------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------+